Minocrisy/Vidocrisy/memory-bank/activeContext.md

   - Adaptive experiences based on network status and device capabilities

 ## Current Challenges
-- Resolving TypeScript errors in test files
-- Configuring Jest to work properly with ES modules
 - Applying performance optimizations to the most critical components
 - Ensuring tests run successfully and provide meaningful coverage
 - Balancing feature richness with development complexity for an MVP